henryngwork1502/video-game-sales-analysis/README.md

 sql/         → all SQL cleaning and analysis queries

 ### 1. SQL — Data Cleaning & Analysis
 First I check for NULL and duplicate in the data set to make sure everything are good to work with no need to adjust anything.
-Then I start with
+Then I start to validated data type before running numerical code as sometime when import CSV file to mySQL it string the column as text rather than number despite it a number column.